photoprism/photoprism-docs/docs/getting-started/advanced/transcoding.md

 ### Vulkan

-Vulkan-based hardware transcoding works on any GPU that implements the Vulkan video encode extensions.
-This currently covers recent AMD GPUs (RDNA 2 and later) and Intel GPUs (11th-generation and later) via the open Mesa drivers, as well as NVIDIA Turing-and-later cards through the proprietary driver.
+Vulkan-based hardware transcoding works on any GPU whose driver implements the Vulkan video encode extensions (`VK_KHR_video_encode_queue` and `VK_KHR_video_encode_h264`).
 The encoder requires FFmpeg 8 or later, which is already included in our current Docker image.

+Support is highly driver- and hardware-dependent, so verify it before switching encoders (see the box below):

+- **AMD** (RDNA 2 and later): supported by the open Mesa RADV driver.
+- **NVIDIA** (Turing and later): supported by the proprietary driver, provided the container is started with the `graphics` driver capability.
+- **Intel**: the Mesa ANV driver currently exposes Vulkan video *decode* on most recent integrated GPUs, but Vulkan video *encode* is still limited — integrated Raptor Lake graphics, for example, do not advertise the encode extensions in Mesa 26.
+Use the [Quick Sync](#intel-quick-sync) (`intel`) or VA-API (`vaapi`) encoder on those GPUs instead.

 To enable Vulkan transcoding, choose the `vulkan` encoder and share `/dev/dri` with the `photoprism` service.
-NVIDIA users should instead follow the [NVIDIA Container Toolkit](#nvidia-container-toolkit) setup and make sure `NVIDIA_DRIVER_CAPABILITIES` includes the `video` capability (the `"all"` value used in our example already does):
+NVIDIA users should instead follow the [NVIDIA Container Toolkit](#nvidia-container-toolkit) setup and make sure `NVIDIA_DRIVER_CAPABILITIES` includes the `graphics` capability — unlike NVENC (`nvidia`), which only needs `video`, the Vulkan encoder is a graphics API and will not initialize without it (the `"all"` value used in our example already covers both):

 ```yaml
 services: